gasleakdetector_web_logo

 getParam method

-The getParam(…) method designed to obtain library parameter value. getParam(…) is thread-safe method.
+The getParam(…) method is designed to obtain a library parameter value. getParam(…) is a thread-safe method.
 This means that the getParam(…) method can be safely called from any thread.
 Method declaration:

 Parameter Description